Deardorff's Glossary of International Economics

 Intertemporal Occurring across time, or across different periods of time.

-Intervention See exchange market intervention.
+Intervention See market intervention and exchange market intervention.

 Intervention currency A currency that is commonly used by central banks for exchange market intervention.
 See reserve currency.